 For some people, it is a word that implies depth and reverence.
 For others, it is a word in need of reclaiming because it conjures feelings of formality and coercion.
 As Unitarian Universalists, we understand “worship” simply to mean a time of intentional celebration and reconnection.
 The word “worship” actually comes to us from Old English, where it meant simply “acknowledgment of worth.”

 What in your life has worth?
 How do you acknowledge that worth?
+How might you intestinally practice connection to that which in =your life is most important?
 That’s it!
 That’s worship!

 Worship doesn’t have to include any specific words or symbols for it to be worship.
 Worship doesn’t even need to involve gods or famous people, though it often does.
 Worship can be quiet or somber, or boisterous and full of praise.
 Meaningful worship should be relevant and intentional… and it should help you to connect your everyday life with your most important values.